Operation De-Robotify: Edit AI Content with Confidence

 What’s Included

-Everything is included in the ebook, but at the end, you’ll find a link to the printables (they’re free).
+Everything is included in the Kindle ebook, but at the end, you’ll find a link to the printables (they’re free).

 Why It’s Different